.

 Natural section between Tui and Redondela

-Near Pontevedra on the Portuguese Way
+Pontevedra on the Portuguese Way to Santiago

 Pontevedra, key stage of the Portuguese Way

-Galician forests of the Central Portuguese Way
+Galician forests on the Central Portuguese Way

 Galician landscape of the Portuguese Way

-Padrón on the Portuguese Way towards Santiago
+Padrón on the Portuguese Way towards Santiago de Compostela

 Padrón on the Portuguese Way